Rectal Irrigation Decision Guide

 9. My patient is still at the bottom of the treatment period, should I wait before starting them on Rectal Irrigation?

-When you start your patient on rectal irrigation is varies from patient to patient based on a variety of factors including their psychological readiness, condition, and past treatments.
+When you start your patient on rectal irrigation it varies from patient to patient based on a variety of factors including their psychological readiness, condition, and past treatments.
 It is often appropriate to start them on rectal irrigation earlier in their treatment journey and in conjunction with other treatments.
 You can hear Professor Peter Christensen speak more about the where rectal irrigation fits into an evolving treatment period in the first lecture of the Low Volume Masterclass on Qufora Academy, or read Paula Igualada-Martinez and her teams research on Physiotherapy management of anorectal dysfunction.
 Seminars in Colon and Rectal surgery.

 Igualada-Martinez, P et al (2022), Physiotherapy management of anorectal dysfunction.
 Seminars in Colon and Rectal surgery. https://doi.org/10.1016/j.scrs.2022.100936